evliang/craigslist-alert/README.md

 Required fields: keywords, category, city

-You can determine CL categories via URLs in craigslist search, or here: https://gist.github.com/flodel/2573531#file-pick-category-r
+You can determine CL categories via URLs in craigslist search, or from [this gist](https://gist.github.com/flodel/2573531#file-pick-category-r)

 ## Development